DUNE-DAQ/logging/docs/README.md

 * Assertion Macros
 * Macros for declaring Custom Issues
 * 6 logging streams and corresponding methods to work with (i.e. send to) them.
-* a mechanism to configure destination(s) for each of 6 loggings streams
+* a mechanism to configure destination(s) for each of 6 logging streams

 ERS also provides Logging Macros, but these have been removed in the DUNE DAQ fork.